+Will your child want to visit with you?
+Or you may want to visit on your own and if you like the school, visit again with your child.Do you want someone else to visit with you (for example, a relative or a friend)?
 Do you want a guided tour of the school or a meeting with the Special Needs Coordinator (SENCO)/Inclusion Manager?
-(The SENCO is responsible for organising SEN provision for children in the school and liaising with parents about their children's SEN) You can contact the school to arrange a visit during a school open day/evening or to make an appointment to visit If the school has a specialist SEN resource base/unit check if you will also be provided a tour of this on the opening morning/evening, if not could you book in a separate time to visit the base/unit?
+(The SENCO is responsible for organising SEN provision for children in the school and liaising with parents about their children's SEN) You can contact the school to arrange a visit during a school open day/evening or to make an appointment to visit